Prevents or treats osteoporosis (weak bones).

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- If any of the Actonel® stays in your esophagus, it may cause serious damage.
-The esophagus is the tube that carries food from your mouth to your stomach when you swallow.
-To lower the risk of this problem, take the tablets exactly as directed below.
+- If any of Actonel® medicine stays in your esophagus, it may cause serious damage.
+To lower the risk of this problem, take your medicine exactly as directed.

-- On the day you take your calcium tablet, take it with food to help your body absorb the calcium.
+- Calcium tablet: Take with food to help your body absorb the calcium.

 If a dose is missed:

-- If you miss a dose or forget to take your calcium tablet, take it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use an extra tablet to make up for a missed dose.
+- Calcium: If you miss a dose or forget to take your medicine, take it as soon as you remember.
+Do not take extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine